Robotics-Mechatronics-UMA/LAENTIEC-J8_ros2_unity/README.md

 ## Contents:
 This repository contains the Unity Project, the ROS2 work-space and all the required files (textures, models, ect. ect.).

+The article describing this project can be found at https://doi.org/10.17979/ja-cea.2025.46.12187

+**To cite this article:**

+De Nóbrega-Buyón, K., Fernández-Lozano, J.J.*, Vázquez-Martín, R. 2025.
+Modelling and Simulation of a Mobile Robot in natural terrain using ROS 2 and Unity 3D.
+Jornadas de Automática, 46. https://doi.org/10.17979/ja-cea.2025.46.12187

 Some **videos** can be seen at https://www.youtube.com/playlist?list=PLzGHhHCD9XWRZUDRAvq-ftrLqUgAzODbC.

 ## 1. Introduction